-The output can be sometimes too liquid when leaving the nozzle.
+The extrusion output can be sometimes too liquid when leaving the nozzle of the Filament Maker.
 In this article we have a look at the causes and fixes.

 Before the filament output can be placed between the puller wheels, it needs to be solid enough.
 When this is not the case, it is impossible to shape the filament to the desired thickness.
 How liquid the material is depends on the viscosity of the material.
 The viscosity is of a material dependent on the material properties and temperature.